 Florence Foster Jenkins came out in 2016.
 We skipped the movie during its theatre run because I didn’t think this story was for me.
 Turns out, I was entirely right.
-In case you didn’t know, Meryl Streep (Florance Foster Jenkins) was nominated for two Oscars with this performance.
+Meryl Streep (Florance Foster Jenkins) was nominated for two Oscars with this performance, in case you didn’t know.

-I understand this story is based on a true story of a singer who had absolutely no talent, but the heart of a lion.
+I understand this story is based on the true story of a singer who had absolutely no talent but the heart of a lion.
 Streep, along with Hugh Grant, Jenkins’ husband St. Clair Bayfield, do their best to make something out of nothing.
-The whole purpose of this film is to tell the story of how Jenkins was able to secure a regular singing gig, despite the humility it brought to all those involved.
+This film’s whole purpose is to tell how Jenkins was able to secure a regular singing gig, despite the humility it brought to all those involved.

-The reason I had any interest in watching the film was that Rebecca Ferguson had a minor role in it.
+I had no interest in watching the film because Rebecca Ferguson had a minor role in it.
 Her character, Kathleen, was Bayfield’s lover, someone he spent many nights with.
-Jenkins was not in great health at this point, and Bayfield needed to take care of needs elsewhere.
+Jenkins was not in great health now, and Bayfield needed to take care of needs elsewhere.
 Some may say he was a playboy and a cheater, but you never sense a romantic or sexual connection between his character and Jenkins.
 If anything, their “marriage” was for the show.